handsoncode-apps/datasource-node/README.md

 ```
 ## Basic Usage
 ### Generate new express js application with Handsontable spreadsheet
+This example show how to create new express js application with Handsontable spreadsheet in 5 easy steps.

 1. Create express js app with pug view